futureg-lab/mx-scraper/README.md

 # mx-scraper

-Download image galleries or metadata accross the web
+Download image galleries or metadata on the web.

 > This rewrite is expected to support previous implementation's metadata format.
 >